starreeze/efuf/readme.md

 ```

 - checkpoint_path: the path to the checkpoint (obtained by running train in the last step).
 If this arg is omitted, it will evaluate on the original model instead.
-- output_path: the path to save the output.
+- caption_path: the path to save the output (caption) path.

 Then, run the evaluation script: